 Google Lens is coming into the camera app in the next few weeks, this is according to Google.
 The search engine and tech giant revealed this in a Twitter post.

-Although this new version of Google Lens still in beta mode and will be available in the next few weeks.
+Although this new version of Google Lens is still in beta mode and will be available in the next few weeks.
 At least that’s what the company said at its annual developer conference today.
 The new version will be built inside the camera app, you won’t be needing Google Photos for the feature anymore.

 The new Google Lens will be built into 10 different Android devices’ native cameras, including Google Pixel 2 and LG 7 ThinQ.
 With this new feature, you don’t have to open a separate app.
-The real-time finder built in the Google Lens will also analyze what your camera sees even before you press the shutter button.
+The real-time finder built into the Google Lens will also analyze what your camera sees even before you press the shutter button.

 One of the coolest things Lens can do is whenever you point your camera to a poster of any musician, Lens can also start playing the musician’s music video from YouTube.
 That’s not all, immediately you open up any camera app, Google Lens will tell you what’s in the image.
 The image recognition tool will now be accessible to all camera apps, giving users more information about things like books, buildings, and works of art effortlessly.